Craig Whisker, UKCP Accredited Psychotherapist

 Couple therapy is an important resource for any couple who are facing a situation where they are stuck and need help to deal with or resolve a difficult situation.
 It is different to individual or family therapy because it is shared with an exclusive other, your partner, the person you are in relationship with who is the only other person in that relationship (unless having other people in that relationship is part of the problem).
 The couple therapist is then the 3rd party in the couple work who seeks to steer the boat evenly, not leaning too far towards one person's point of view without consideration for the others.
 This is a creative process for all involved.
 Old certainties or expectations are challenged, and new dynamics are negotiated that both people recognise as being necessary for the good of them both.
 And sometimes finding agreement is not possible and a division remains unresolved for reasons that are important to one or both of the couple.

-Family therapy involves people who think of themselves as family, whether they are related by blood or not, They meet together with me to discuss what they want to change in their family.
-Sometimes they want to change relationships, like when there is conflict or bad feelings between family members.
+Relationship therapy, including couple and family therapy, involves people who think of themselves as family, whether they are related by blood or not, We meet together to discuss what they want to change in their relationships.
+Sometimes they want to resolve conflict or bad feelings between family members.
 Sometimes they want to get through difficult circumstances, like when there has been an accident, illness, or some other external cause of distress.
 We hear from everyone about what they think and feel about the family's situation.
 Often family members then come up with new ideas, new things to say, new ways of seeing what is going on, and they can then take it from there by making changes in their daily lives.
 Sometimes complex problems need further input and other family members or community resources, like a GP, a teacher, a friend, or a specialist helper, is invited to assist us to achieve the goals the family have set themselves.
 The work is dynamic, and the outcomes are often surprising and pleasing and reflect the inherent strengthens of a particular family.

-I have been a supervisor since 2000 and have been accredited as such by the Australian Family Therapy Association.
-I offer supervision to anyone working in a social service setting, from students to managers, and all levels and positions inbetween.
+I am a UKCP approved supervisor and appear on their Supervisor's list.
+I offer supervision for anyone working in a social service setting, from students to managers, and all levels and positions in between.
 I conduct one-to-one and group supervision either in-person or online.
 I have 30-years of experience working with a wide variety of relational and mental health clients, dealing with the ethics of professional practice and personal responsibility.
-During supervision sessions I often utilise action methods drawn from psychodrama and reflective approches drawn from family therapy, such as mirroring, role reversal, internalised other interviewing, and therapeutic letter writing.
+During supervision sessions I often utilise reflective approaches drawn from family therapy and action action methods drawn from psychodrama, such as doubling, mirroring, role reversal, internalised other interviewing, and therapeutic letter writing.

 Types of Therapies Offered